 Hotel gym equipment is also often not properly maintained; you may not be able to adjust it, or the cables could be sticky.
 Or maybe you’re quite strong, yet limited to the 20-pound dumbbells on hand.

 When it comes to portable workout gear, your own bodyweight can be your best bet.
 While on the U.S. Ski Team, we did a lot of bodyweight moves in our hotel rooms.
 Sure, sometimes I’d get crafty and perform biceps curls with my ski boots or skis.
 (Note: I’m also guilty of writing stories in which I suggest filling water bottles to double as weights.
 In reality, they rarely weigh enough to challenge you outside of physical therapy-type exercises, so use them for hydration.
 Lift your bottle to drink the water.
 Period.)

 When you use your bodyweight for exercise, you can easily tap into natural movement patterns and challenge your body harder (Read: push or pull more than 20-pounds of weight).
 You’ll also utilize core stability muscles.

 3. TRAINING LIKE A LOCAL HAS BENEFITS

 Years ago finding running routes meant seeking out a local shop or chatting up the hotel concierge.
-But now you can see where others run using apps like MapMyRun.
+But now you can see where others run using apps.
 It’s like having a personalized guide, because you can get the exact mileage and elevation gains you’ll experience, to be able to choose the level of your workout.
 Perhaps one of the biggest bonuses: Seeing where locals choose to run can also help keep you safe (and your runs scenic).